 Importantly, the students who were struggling the most made the most progress.

 Students who started the school year the furthest behind in either attendance rates, grades, test scores or social-emotional skills benefitted the most from one-on-one support with an AmeriCorps member and made the biggest gains.

 The impact on student growth was even greater when an AmeriCorps member intentionally integrated social-emotional skills development into their academic interventions with students.
 For example, an AmeriCorps member might demonstrate how to persist through challenges to complete a task while teaching a math lesson.

 “City Year AmeriCorps members work long, sometimes challenging days in schools in support of their students.
 It’s difficult to measure their success in just 10 short months, and they may wonder whether their service or daily interactions with students—each relationship developed, every morning greeting, all the time spent in afterschool programs—have an impact,” says Alexandra Allen, City Year’s senior vice president of AmeriCorps member experience.
 “We’re inspired and gratified to have additional evidence that every single one of these actions matter.”

-To explore the EGC report and other evidence of City Year’s impact, please visit our website:
+Learn more about the EGC report and other evidence of City Year’s impact: